Show your support for saving The Showbox while helping Historic Seattle advocate for places that matter. 100% of proceeds fund our advocacy work.

 The group is working with an advocacy coalition led by Historic Seattle to advance several policy solutions that can help protect The Showbox.
 In addition to designating the venue as a historic landmark, the letter urges people to take meaningful action to support the effort by contacting Seattle’s City Council and Mayor Jenny Durkan.

-Update (August 13): Your calls, emails, and public comments worked!
-The City Council voted unanimously today to temporarily expand the Pike Place Market Historic District to include The Showbox site, in effect adding protections for its use.
-This, advancing the landmark nomination we submitted last week, and finding a Showbox-friendly offer to present to the property owner is our comprehensive approach to this effort.
+This expansion, advancing the landmark nomination we submitted, and finding a Showbox-friendly offer to present to the property owner is our comprehensive approach to this effort.
 We’ll need your continued support throughout the landmarks process (stay tuned), and we continue to seek ideas on alternative purchase options.

 On August 9, at a press conference, Historic Seattle announced its advocate coalition – including Vanishing Seattle and Friends of Historic Belltown – submitted a landmark nomination for the Showbox.
 The nomination was submitted Wednesday afternoon, August 8.